chatwoot/docs/docs/user-guide/account-settings.md

 title: "Account Settings"
 ---

+First, we are going to set up the details of the account for your use.
 Click on Settings on Chatwoot home screen.

 <div align="center">